What Is Medicare for All?

-According to a 2017 Kaiser Family Foundation poll, 48 percent of people approved of single-payer health care, while 62 percent of people approved of Medicare for All.
+According to a 2017 Kaiser Family Foundation poll, 48% of people approved of single-payer health care, while 62% of people approved of Medicare for All.

 But the current Medicare system is very different from what Sanders and other lawmakers have proposed.

 The biggest difference is eligibility.
-Currently, Medicare is only available to people age 65 and older and some people with long-term disabilities.
+Currently, Medicare is only available to people ages 65 and older and some people with long-term disabilities.
 Medicare for All would create universal coverage for everyone.